files-community/Files/.github/ISSUE_TEMPLATE/bug_report.md

 1. Issue may be deleted if it is not following the template
 2. Only post one issue per one bug report
 3. Try not to make duplicates.
 Do a quick search before posting
-4. Add a clarified title
+4. Add a title that describes the issue clearly
 --->

 **Explain the bug**